Rule Syntax

 Returns the absolute value of value.

-New in version 4.1.0.
+Added in version 4.1.0.

-BOOLEAN all(ARRAY[??] values)
+all(ARRAY[??] values) -> BOOLEAN

 returns: